DEFRA/epr-prn-integration-function/compose/README.md

 `cp src/EprPrnIntegration.Api/local.settings.json.example cp src/EprPrnIntegration.Api/local.settings.json`

-**You'll need to update your own copy with a gov.notify API (TEST) key for the `MessagingConfig:ApiKey` env but check the .json file for details.**

-Once you're configured you can spin up the function via your IDE, to attach and set breakpoints
+Once you're configured you can spin up the function via your IDE, to attach and set breakpoints.

-Then, invoke the chosen function e.g.  `FetchNpwdIssuedPrnsFunction`:
+Then, invoke the chosen function e.g.  `UpdateWasteOrganisations`:

-`./scripts/trigger-local-function.sh FetchNpwdIssuedPrnsFunction`
+`./scripts/trigger-local-function.sh UpdateWasteOrganisations`

 The functions are void-style so it's recommended to tail your logs/watch IDE output if you want to track behaviour.

 ### With the function hosted within Docker